absinthe-graphql/absinthe/guides/tutorial/mutations.md

 - If the match for a current user is successful, the underlying `Blog.Content.create_post/2` function is invoked.
 It will return a tuple suitable for return.
-(To read the Ecto-related nitty gritty, check out the [absinthe_tutorial](https://github.com/absinthe-graphql/absinthe_tutorial) repository.)
+(To read the Ecto-related nitty-gritty, check out the [absinthe_tutorial](https://github.com/absinthe-graphql/absinthe_tutorial) repository.)
 - If the match for a current user isn't successful, the fall-through